Lawrence Franklin espionage scandal: Background

 Franklin had previously been assigned to a unit tasked with the Pentagon's Iraq policy, raising concern that he might have been used to influence the war on Iraq, although Pentagon officials have maintained that he was in no position to influence policy.
 (See also Office of Special Plans.)

-On August 30, 2004, Israeli officials admitted that Franklin had met repeatedly with Naor Gilon, head of the political department at the Israeli Embassy in Washington and a specialist on Iran's nuclear programs, but point out that this was completely appropriate activity for the two Iran specialists.
+On August 30, 2004, Israeli officials admitted that Franklin had met repeatedly with Naor Gilon, head of the political department at the Israeli Embassy in Washington and a specialist on Iran's nuclear programs, but pointed out that this was completely appropriate activity for the two Iran specialists.
 A Newsweek report indicates that Gilon was under FBI surveillance and that Franklin only became a target after these meetings.

 It has been suggested that Franklin's motivations may have been ideological or personal, rather than financial.
-An unnamed U.S. intelligence official told Newsweek: "for whatever reason, the guy hates Iran [the Iranian government] passionately."
+An unnamed U.S. intelligence official told Newsweek, "For whatever reason, the guy hates Iran [the Iranian government] passionately."

 Franklin's security clearance was revoked, although he was not fired, merely demoted.
 The FBI investigation continued until May 5 when he was arrested and charged with giving away top-secret information.

-The indictment revealed that the investigation had been going on since 1999, and suggested that other individuals at AIPAC, the Defense Department and the Israeli embassy had been involved as well.
+The indictment revealed that the investigation had been going on since 1999, and suggested that other individuals at AIPAC, the Defense Department, and the Israeli embassy had been involved as well.
 The indictment also alleged that Kenneth Pollack, a National Security Council staffer during the Clinton administration (and director of research at the Brookings Institution's Saban Center for Middle East Policy) provided information to former AIPAC employees Steve J. Rosen and Keith Weissman.
 This allegation was not part of any of the legal proceeding in this case.
-Pollack, and a senior State Department official, David Satterfield, were termed "unindicted co-conspirators."
+Pollack and a senior State Department official, David Satterfield, were termed "unindicted co-conspirators."

 Criminal charges

 On May 3, 2005, the FBI filed criminal charges against Franklin.
 The complaint alleges that, at a June 26, 2003 lunch, Franklin disclosed classified national defense information related to potential attacks on U.S. forces in Iraq to two unnamed individuals.
 According to contemporary media reports, the two individuals were Steve J. Rosen and Keith Weissman, who were employed by AIPAC at the time.
 The complaint also alleged that Franklin disclosed classified information to "a foreign official and members of the media", and that a search of Franklin's home found approximately 83 classified documents.

 Franklin appeared in court on May 4, 2005.
-He was released on $100,000 bond.
+He was released on a $100,000 bond.
 Franklin's lawyer said he would plead not guilty.

 On August 4, a federal grand jury indicted Franklin on five charges of violating the Espionage Act of 1917 :